hardwario/lora-modem/python/README.md

     # Close the serial port
     device.close()
 ```
 The class `TypeABZ` represents the physical modem device.
 The classes `OpenLoRaModem` and `MurataModem` then implement a particular version of the modem API.
-Tha class `OpenLoRaModem` has been designed for the open firmware from the [lora-modem-abz](https://github.com/hardwario/lora-modem-abz) Github.
+The class `OpenLoRaModem` has been designed for the open firmware from the [lora-modem](https://github.com/hardwario/lora-modem) Github.
 The class `MurataModem` has been designed for the original Murata Modem firmware pre-installed on some TypeABZ modules.
 Please refer to the documentation in `lora.py` for more information.

 ## Command Line Tool